 The Act requires cross applications to be heard together.

-The Court will be required to make arrangements for the safety and wellbeing of the person most in need of protection, for example, by enabling a witness to give evidence outside of the courtroom.
+The Court is now required to make arrangements for the safety and wellbeing of the person most in need of protection, for example, by enabling a witness to give evidence outside of the courtroom.

-The Court will be required to identify the person most in need of protection.
+The Court is now required to identify the person most in need of protection.

-The Court will only be allowed to make one order to protect the person most in need of protection, unless there are exceptional circumstances where there is clear evidence that each of the parties in the relationship are in need of protection from each other.
-This will help to prevent victims from being exposed to system’s abuse as it has become common for the perpetrator to make an application for a protection order against the victim.
+The Court is only allowed to make one order to protect the person most in need of protection, unless there are exceptional circumstances where there is clear evidence that each of the parties in the relationship are in need of protection from each other.
+This helps to prevent victims from being exposed to system’s abuse as it has become common for the perpetrator to make an application for a protection order against the victim.

 Criminal History and domestic violence history

-Queensland Police will be responsible for preparing and providing a criminal history and domestic violence history to the Court in any domestic violence proceeding, to help the court to determine risk to the aggrieved and whether to make a protection order.
-The Court will be required to consider the respondent’s criminal and domestic violence history when making a protection order.
+Queensland Police are now responsible for preparing and providing a criminal history and domestic violence history to the Court in any domestic violence proceeding, to help the court to determine risk to the aggrieved and whether to make a protection order.
+The Court is now required to consider the respondent’s criminal and domestic violence history when making a protection order.

 Criminal history is defined to include all convictions of and charges made against the person whether in Queensland or interstate.